 This suggests that the local optimal paths must balance two objectives that are sometimes opposed: the kinetic energy favors going from input representation to output representation in a `straight line' that minimizes the path length, the COI on the other hand favors paths that spends most of the path in low-dimensional representations that have a low COI.
-The balance between these two goals shifts as the depth $\tilde{L}$ grows, and for large depths it becomes optimal for the network to rapidly move to a representation of smallest possible dimension (not too small that it becomes impossible to map back to the outputs), remain for most of the layers inside the space of low-dimensional representations, and finally move rapidly to the output representation; even if this means doing a large `detour' and having a large kinetic energy.
+The balance between these two goals shifts as the depth $\tilde{L}$ grows, and for large depths it becomes optimal for the network to rapidly move to a representation of smallest possible dimension (but not too small that it becomes impossible to map back to the outputs), remain inside the space of low-dimensional representations for most of the layers, and finally move rapidly to the output representation; even if this means doing a large `detour' and having a large kinetic energy.
 The main goal of this paper is to describe this general behavior.

 Note that one could imagine that as $\tilde{L}\to\infty$ it would always be optimal to first go to the minimal COI representation which is the zero representation $A_{p}=0$, but once the network reaches a zero representation, it can only learn constant representations afterwards (the matrix $K_{p}=\mathbf{1}\mathbf{1}^{T}$ is then rank $1$ and its image is the space of constant vectors).
 So the network must find a representation that minimizes the COI under the condition that there is a path from this representation to the outputs.